Early Education (PreK)

 - Subitize: immediate recognition of the number of a group without counting.

 - Manipulate actual, physical objects to represent the problem when working on a solution (e.g. apples to represent apples).

 - Use measurement vocabulary when describing the attributes of objects.

 - Recognize shapes in their real-world environment.

-Revised in 2014, the English Language Arts Curriculum for the Archdiocese of Baltimore is designed using the Catholic, College and Career Ready clusters as its foundation.
+The English Language Arts Curriculum for the Archdiocese of Baltimore is designed using the Catholic, College and Career Ready clusters as its foundation.
 Through literature, this course of study fosters students' Catholic identity, shaping them to be models of Christian living for others.
 This curriculum is fully integrated with our Catholic faith.
 We provide students with a curriculum that is rigorous and rich in literature, oral and written language, grammar, writing, vocabulary, informational literature, and multimedia/technology.
 By the completion of preschool, students will master a variety of skills including:

 - Exhibit curiosity and interest in learning new vocabulary (e.g. ask questions about unfamiliar vocabulary).